BattMoTeam/BattMo-gui/paper/paper.md

 # Future work

-While BattMoApp has reached a matured state and provides a valuable design for P2D simulations, there are still endless possibilities in its development.
-The development of BattMoApp will go alongside the development of BattMo.jl so that in the future additional simulation models as well as other features like paramatrization can be integrated in the application.
-BattMoApp will continuou seeking feedback from its target audiences to keep improving its usability and practicality.
-Furthermore, more effort will be put into improving its performance and stability when having multiple users.
+While BattMoApp has reached a mature state and offers a valuable platform for P2D simulations, there are still countless possibilities for further development.
+Its evolution will continue in parallel with BattMo.jl, allowing for the future integration of additional simulation models and features like parameterization.
+BattMoApp will continue seeking feedback from its target audience to enhance usability and practicality.
+Additionally, more effort will be dedicated to improving the performance of the GUI.

 # Installation and contribution